chungkitchan/ibm-watson-pipelines-test/README.md

 This is a scale down IBM Watson Pipelines Python client based on original code in PyPi package ibm_watson_pipelines

-This is tested in CPD 4.7.0 Watson Pipelines Jupyter notebook node It does not work in IBM cloud environment
+- This is tested in CPD 4.7.0 Watson Pipelines Jupyter notebook node
+- It does not work in IBM cloud environment
+- It does not run in non watson pipeline node
+- It only support store_results method

 ## Sample Code